ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 Following the exercise's question, let assume the sphere surface to be separated by a circle $C_{[p,P]}$ into the parts $H_{p}$ and $H_{P}$.
 Let also assume that portions of any path contained in $H_{p}$ is run across at velocity $c_{p}$ while those contained in $H_{P}$ is run across at velocity $c_{P}$.
 Clearly the circle $C_{[p,P]}$ has a role in the problem analogous to the one played by the air-water interface (a straight line) in the derivation of Snell's law.
-Let now consider the (infinite) maximum length circles passing through the points $p$ and $P$ (poles) associated with the circle.
+Let now consider the (infinite) maximum length circles passing through the points $p$ and $P$ (*poles*) associated with the circle.
-Before tackling a general solution let us mention a special case: that in which
+Before tackling a general solution let us mention a special case:
+In case the starting and arrival points of that in which

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0ODAxMjU3OV19
+eyJoaXN0b3J5IjpbNDc5MzQ2MjI1XX0=
 -->